-The planned project will consist in construction of a photovoltaic farm with a capacity of up to 5 MW together with the accompanying infrastructure on plot No. 64/27 in Strzałkowo, Stupsk municipality, Mława district, Mazowieckie voivodeship
+The planned project will consist in the construction of 4 photovoltaic farms with a capacity of up to 5 MW each together with the accompanying infrastructure on plot No. 64/27 in Strzałkowo, Stupsk municipality, Mława district, Mazowieckie voivodeship.

 The project information sheet was prepared in order to obtain the decision on environmental conditions for the planned project under the Act of April 27, 2001 - Environmental Protection Law (consolidated text, Journal of Laws of 2020, item 1219, 1378) and Act of October 3, 2008 on providing access to information on the environment and its protection, public participation in environmental protection and on environmental impact assessments (consolidated text, Journal of Laws of 2020, item 283, 284, 322, 471, 1378).